docent666/breaktheblock/README.md

 # setup
-install zeppelin as per https://github.com/OpenZeppelin/zeppelin-solidity `npm install zeppelin-solidity` requires ethereum bridge (node bridge --dev) to run in order to allow oraclize query also use testrpc `--mnemonic --accounts 10` to allow stable determination of OAR replace OAR in the weather insurance contract with value provided by ether bridge (note: might not be necessary for newer versions of the bridge)
+install zeppelin as per https://github.com/OpenZeppelin/zeppelin-solidity `npm install zeppelin-solidity`

+Requires ethereum bridge (node bridge --dev) to run in order to allow oraclize query

+also use testrpc `--mnemonic --accounts 10` to allow stable determination of OAR

+Replace OAR in the weather insurance contract with value provided by ether bridge (note: might not be necessary for newer versions of the bridge)

-## Building and the frontend
+## Building

-1. First run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
+Run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
-1. Then run `npm run dev` to build the app and serve it on http://localhost:8080

-#use
+#Use

 run the tests to see the interactions
-Insurance is a basic contract which allows immediate claim and withdrawal for insured customer ManualAuthorizationInsurance is a flavour of insurance requiring a third party authorization, from account assigned by contract owner
+* Insurance is a basic contract which allows immediate claim and withdrawal for insured customer
+* ManualAuthorizationInsurance is a flavour of insurance requiring a third party authorization, from account assigned by contract owner
-WeatherOracleAuthorizationInsurance is a contract where a cloudy weather in dallas retrieved via oraclize will determine if claim is authorized
+* WeatherOracleAuthorizationInsurance is a contract where a cloudy weather in dallas retrieved via oraclize will determine if claim is authorized

 #process flow
 1. insurer issues a contract representing a pool if insurances, seeds it with initial money